Home Page Ocean Cruises Destinations Cruise Brochures Terms & Conditions About Us

 Family Time

 One of the main reasons why people are averse to a Christmas cruise is that this is the time of year for families to get together.
 In today’s atomised society, it’s often the only time whole families can meet up, so going off on a cruise isn’t to everyone’s taste, however much they love the pastime.
 But who’s to say you can’t go on a cruise with the family?
-Can you imagine a more exciting time for children than to be in the icy landscapes of Scandinavia on Christmas morning?
+Can you imagine a more exciting time for children than to be in the icy landscapes of Norway on Christmas morning?
 And what could be more relaxing than being waited on for every meal rather than getting up at 5 a.m. to start cooking the turkey?

 The Northern Lights

-Northern Lights, Norway
+Northern lights over Tromso, Norway

 We can’t talk about Christmas cruising without mentioning nature’s most spectacular light show – the Northern Lights.
 The technical name for the Northern Lights is Aurora Borealis, and the sharp-eyed among you will recognise the name Borealis as it’s one of our ships – the sister ship of our flagship, no less.
 With a Northern Lights cruise holiday we head north with the intention of catching this display, which can still bring a tear to the eye of a seasoned Baltic sailor.
 Of course, we can’t guarantee a show, as it’s driven by solar activity, but the further north you go, the better your odds of seeing one.
 But show or no-show, a cruise to Norway will end up making memories that last forever.